jsguy/misojs-codemirror-component/README.md

 # misojs-codemirror-component

-A code mirror component for use in misojs (would probably also work with mithril)
+A code mirror component for use in misojs

 ## installation